 - 1. Because we teach "bell to bell," it is vital that students remain for the entire school day.
 Parents are encouraged to schedule appointments outside of school hours whenever possible.
 In general, afternoon appointments are preferred so that students don't miss reading or math instruction. - 2.
 If a student needs to be checked in during the school day, the student must be accompanied into the school by an adult and signed in at the front desk. - 3.
 If a student needs to be checked-out during school hours, the responsible adult must come into the school and sign the student out.
 For safety reasons, students will not be sent out to meet parents at the curb outside of regular carpool times. - 4.
 To minimize missed academic time, students will not be called out of class until parents arrive at the school.
 Please allow 10-15 minutes to check out your student(s).

+- 5. Both tardies and early check-outs are tracked as part of our attendance policy.
 We ask that parents do not check out their student(s) early to avoid waiting in carpool. - a.
 Students will only be released to those listed as parents, guardians, or emergency contacts (as provided during online enrollment or re-enrollment), unless authorization is provided by the parent. - b.
 Any adult checking out a student will present a photo ID. - c.
-School staff may also ask the student "who is this picking you up?" as an added safety measure. - 5.
-Your student must be in attendance at least 4 hours during a school day in order to be considered present for the day.

-6. If parents/guardians are leaving town, be sure your caregiver is listed as someone authorized to pick up your student from school.
+School staff may also ask the student "who is this picking you up?" as an added safety measure. - 6.
+Your student must be in attendance at least 4 hours during a school day in order to be considered present for the day. - 7.
+If parents/guardians are leaving town, be sure your caregiver is listed as someone authorized to pick up your student from school.
 Please send us an email detailing where you will be, how to get in touch with you if appropriate, and if you have given permission to authorize medical treatment to a caregiver in your absence.